AlexVOiceover/MLX_Application/SPEC.md

 - **Server**: Hetzner cloud server with Docker installed.
 - **Client**: Modern web browsers supporting HTML5 and JavaScript.
+- **Development**: Local development should be performed inside a Python virtual environment (e.g., created using `python -m venv venv`).
+All dependencies are managed via `requirements.txt`.

 ### 2.6 Design and Implementation Constraints

 - **Technologies**: The application must be developed using PyTorch for the model, Streamlit for the web interface, Docker for containerization, and PostgreSQL for data storage.
 - **Containerization**: All components should be containerized using Docker and orchestrated with a single `docker-compose.yml` file.
+- **Environment Setup**: Developers are expected to use a local Python virtual environment for dependency isolation.
+All packages should be pinned in `requirements.txt` and the virtual environment must be excluded from version control.

 ### 2.7 User Documentation